h4ck3rm1k3/db-docs/index.md

 issues or create one, then [create a fork][11], hack on your fork and when you're done create a [pull request][12], so that the code contribution can get merged into the main package.
-Note that not all contributions can be merged to `upper.io/db`, so please be very explicit on how the package users can get the greater benefit from your hack.
+Note that not all contributions can be merged to `upper.io/db`, so please be very explicit on justifying the proposed change and on explaining how the package users can get the greater benefit from your hack.

 ### Improving the documentation